What Is a Project Status Report?

 Lastly, a project status report should be sharable, but the project manager has final ownership.

-The Benefits of Using Project Status Report Templates
+Benefits of Project Status Report Templates

 You can save a lot of time by using templates to create project status reports.
 Of course, all project reports require tweaking and editing to properly reflect the project’s individual ingredients, but a template can be a strong starting point.
 There are several benefits to using project status report templates: